-How should I get around Iceland in February?
+How should I get around Iceland in winter?

 We didn’t rent a car but if we had we would definitely have got a 4×4.
 On our Southern Iceland tour we were driving through a blizzard and there were overturned cars from previous crashes abandoned at the side of the road (slightly alarming!), so unless you’re very used to driving in wintry conditions and you have a car that’s up to it then I’d recommend taking organised bus tours.

 Our Northern Lights trip with Reykjavik Excursions was included in our flight and hotel package and all our other trips were with Bustravel Iceland who gave us a really good price for a combination deal.

 Our itinerary for five days in Iceland in February

 We found our five night stay in Reykjavik just right for a first taste of Iceland.
 Our itinerary looked like this: